clamsfeel2/nitchplusplus/README.md

 ### Support

-`nitch++` currently supports the following Linux distributions and MacOS (mostly), although I have not been able to test all of them.
+`nitch++` currently supports MacOS and the following Linux distributions, although I have not been able to test all of them.
 If any problems arise, please create an [issue](https://github.com/clamsfeel2/nitchplusplus/issues/new).

 - Arch
 - EndeavourOS